-Sometimes if we’re in a rush to get things done when preparing for a test or completing an assignment, we may unintentionally commit an act of academic misconduct.
-This can include cheating, plagiarism or helping another student gain an unfair advantage.
+Sometimes if we’re in a rush to get things done, like studying for a test or completing an assignment, we may unintentionally engage in academic dishonesty.
+This can include plagiarism, cheating or helping another student gain an unfair advantage.
 Whatever our intentions, these actions violate the Honor Code and have consequences.

 Learning to manage our time and asking for help can play a big role in achieving academic success.
-Here are four things to do to avoid potential Honor Code violations.
+Here are four things to do to avoid potential Honor Code violations this semester.

 Review your syllabus

 Faculty include important information in each syllabus, including expectations for their course that you are required to follow.
 This information will likely be different for each class.

 Make sure you read the syllabus for each of your classes.
 Being aware of these expectations can help you avoid unintentionally violating the Honor Code.
 For example, some faculty prohibit students from collaborating on coursework with classmates.
 And with remote or online courses, be aware of when you can and cannot use outside resources.
 If you have any questions about the expectations stated in the syllabus, ask your instructor for clarification.

 There are also campus-wide Honor Code expectations that are consistent in every class.
 For instance, resubmitting your own work without faculty permission is a violation of the Honor Code.
 You also cannot self-plagiarize your own work—meaning you must cite any previously written work that you are using while completing a new assignment.
 You cannot reuse your own work without that citation.
 Review the Honor Code and go to your instructor with any questions.

 Start coursework early